hzwer/CVPR2023-DMVFN/README.md

 unzip 2011_09_26_drive_0001_sync
 mv 2011_09_26_drive_0001_sync/image02/data/ train_or/2011_09_26_drive_0001_sync
 ```
 Do this command for all files.
+We use image02 and image03 for training.

 * Run ./utils/prepare_kitti.py.